difference between male plants and female plants

 The flowering stage is where attention shifts for both the male and female plants from growing taller and bigger to doing more "adult stuff."

 This entails growing buds and producing pollen.
-It is at this point that they can be classified into male plants and female plants.
+It is at this point that they can be classified into male and female plants.

-Male Plants VS Female Plants
+Male vs. Female Plants

 male plants vs female plants